Short descriptions of vintage motorcycles – Matchless to Rudge

 Rudge

-Rudge Whitworth was 1940 bombed out of Coventry to never return produced the successful pre-runner of the modern 4 valve layout in engine design with its many sporting successes between 1928 and 1934 culminating with the Junior and Senior TT wins in 1930 and the Lightweight wins in 1931 and 1934.
-The so called "TT Replica" was the model name of the production racing models which was a true copy of the works racers and was last produced in 1934.
+Rudge‑Whitworth was bombed out of Coventry in 1940 and never returned to production.
+The company had been a pioneer of the modern four‑valve engine layout, achieving many sporting successes between 1928 and 1934, culminating in the Junior and Senior TT victories in 1930 and the Lightweight TT wins in 1931 and 1934.
+The so‑called “TT Replica” was the name of the production racing model — a true copy of the works racers — and was last produced in 1934.